 Practically speakingPractically speaking

 Typically, most sellers will respond to you within a business day or two.
-Since many real estate work weekends, you may not even have to wait that long.
+Since real estate agents work weekends, you may not even have to wait that long.
 But, the seller may wish to take some time to mull over your offer.
 In any case, having to wait a day or two for a response is reasonable.
 If you receive a counteroffer, you can assume you are at least in the ballpark, and it is a positive sign that they are doing business the right way.

 Keep in mind, if the sellers choose not to counter your offer, it is essentially game over.